MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

    4. **Language**.
 You can display your installed language packs in this field. **Language** also helps to categorize your templates.
    5. **Create**.
 Once an email is formatted, you can create it into a template.

-When you select **Create**, one of the following pages appear:
+When you select **Create**, the editor page you see depends on whether your administrator has turned on the [enhanced email template editor option](cs_email_template_builder.md):

-- The enhanced email template editor page, if your admin has enabled the [enhanced email template editor option](cs_email_template_builder.md) in Power Apps.
+- If yes, you'll use the enhanced email template editor page.
-- The default email template editor page, if your admin hasn't enabled the [enhanced email template editor option](cs_email_template_builder.md) in Power Apps.
+- If not, you'll use the default email template editor page.

 ### Enhanced email template editor overview

-   ![Create a new email template.](media\email-template-enh.png "Start  with a blank template option") You can do the following actions:
+   ![Create a new email template.](media\email-template-enh.png "Start  with a blank template option") You can do the following:

 - specify the template details and the subject line in the **Template** tab.
 - design and customize an email template in the **Editor** tab.
 For more information, see: [Customize an email template using the Editor](cs-template-options.md)
 - include attachments to your template in the **Attachments** tab.

+> [!NOTE]
+> Email templates created using the enhanced e-mail template experience will open in the enhanced email template editor form even if the admin disables this experience for you.

 ### Default email template editor overview